← Back to Journal

 Physical discomfort is not just “discomfort.”
 It can translate into real costs — reputational, operational, financial.
 Scenario-based care addresses these as a tool that helps the tour operator adapt the guest specifically to their tour.

-Why “what to bring” lists do not work well
+Why “what to bring” lists don’t work — even when guests try

-Most guests come for a new experience, a reset, impressions, connections, and much more.
+Most guests come for a new experience, a reset, connections, and memories.
 They paid not to worry about logistics and gear selection (decision detox).
 But even when they genuinely try to prepare for the tour on their own or follow your list — the result is often off the mark.

 The audience for active tours is not professional hikers or experienced enthusiasts.
-More often, these are ordinary people buying a new experience, doing it irregularly, and each time something different.
+More often, they are ordinary people seeking a new experience, participating irregularly, and trying something different each time.
 Even experienced travellers usually prepare for their previous trip, not for the new route (here is why).
 They remember past mistakes, but the context is different: different wind, different humidity, different terrain, different pace, different water, different sequence of physical demands.
 And unlike everyday life, where recovery time follows exertion, on a tour there is none: tomorrow it is the same — walking, cycling, sun, wind, all over again.

 From experience: twenty years ago in trekking, the instruction was “bring a sleeping bag, a mat, a backpack.”
 No specifics.
 Everyone brought whatever they had.
 The result: too heavy, wrong temperature rating, uncomfortable.
 It slowed the group down and everyone was unhappy.
 It is a different story when you take preparation into your own hands — issue a backpack suited to the route, a sleeping bag with the right temperature rating and optimal weight, layered breathable trekking socks for the weather and season.
 Skin care is the same.
 If you tell a guest “bring sunscreen,” they will bring whatever they have, in whatever format they see fit — sometimes an extra three kilograms of toiletries and products that do not match the route at all.